rdilweb/privacy/index.md

 #### Unix

 For Unix/Linux systems, it really just depends on the distro you are using.
 For that reason, I won't list them all here.

-## AI

-Artificial Inteligence is a newly-emerging technology that has a lot of potential for good, and for bad.

-### For Good

-Good uses of AI include using it to discover new things, from [beers](https://youtube.com/watch?v=v9rT5O4U89Q) to new elements.
-This is a fine and responsible use of AI.

-### For Bad

-AI can also be used in awful ways, from powering facial recognition (why should the government need to know where you are at any given point??!) to [swaying entire elections](https://www.nytimes.com/interactive/2018/02/16/us/politics/russia-propaganda-election-2016.html).
-These uses *need* to be monitored, and checked on, otherwise they can be highly dangerous.

 ## Contributing